Learnware-LAMDA/Learnware/docs/start/quick.rst

 Statistical Specification Search
 ---------------------------------

-If you decide in favor of porviding your own statistical specification file, ``stat.json``, the ``Learnware Market`` can further refine the selection of learnwares from the previous step.
-This second-stage search leverages statistical information to identify one or more learnwares that are most likely to be beneficial for your task.
+If you generate and provide a statistical specification file ``rkme.json``, the ``Learnware Market`` will conduct learnware identification based on statistical information, and return more targeted models.
+Using the API we provided, you can easily generate this statistical specification locally.

 For example, the code below executes learnware search when using Reduced Kernel Mean Embedding (RKME) as the statistical specification: